-Six potential treated wastewater discharge locations have been identified for discharge to water:
+Six potential treated wastewater discharge locations have been identified:

-- 1) three sites in the lower reach of the Puarenga Stream; - 2) two sites along the shore of Lake Rotorua close to the mouth of the Puarenga Stream; - 3) one offshore site on the bed of the lake 2 km north of the mouth of the Puarenga Stream.
+- 1) three sites in the lower reach of the Puarenga Stream; - 2) two sites along the shore of Lake Rotorua close to the mouth of the Puarenga Stream; - 3) one site on the bed of the lake.

 This environmental effects study aims to inform the decision-making process by assessing effects on water quality in the Puarenga Stream and Lake Rotorua.
-Treated wastewater discharge contributes nutrient loads to Lake Rotorua and therefore a primary focus of the assessment involved considering effects related to eutrophication.
-Other issues considered were effects on stream ecosystem health related to nitrogen toxicity, dissolved oxygen concentration and periphyton proliferation.
+Treated wastewater discharge will involve adding nutrients to Lake Rotorua and therefore a main focus of the assessment involved considering effects related to eutrophication.
+Other issues considered were effects on ecosystem health related to nitrogen toxicity, dissolved oxygen and periphyton proliferation.
 In addition, effects on human health risk were considered by examining summary statistics of projected E. coli concentrations (an indicator of fecal contamination) in the context of background levels in the stream.